mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* a device can use names for channels
 	* only 16 channels available (bit #4 used for open/close)
 	* there are commands to open and close named channels

-.

-	E0 CLOSE
+	* E0 CLOSE
-	F0 OPEN (create channel with filename)
+	* F0 OPEN (create channel with filename)
 	* Commodore calls these commands "secondary address open"/"secondary address close"!
 	* they have to be sent with LISTEN/UNLISTEN so the correct device gets it

-	28, E1, 3F
+	* 28, E1, 3F
-	LISTEN 8, CLOSE 1, UNLISTEN
+	* LISTEN 8, CLOSE 1, UNLISTEN
 	* open has an argument, sent with ATN off

-	28, F1, "FOO", 3F
+	* 28, F1, "FOO", 3F
-	LISTEN 8, OPEN 1, "FOO", UNLISTEN
+	* LISTEN 8, OPEN 1, "FOO", UNLISTEN
 	* disk drives use the secondary address for channels
 	* channels represent different open files that can be read from or written to
 	* TODO open error

+* unsupported features
+	* TODO

+.

+	??
+000xxxxx unsupported
+	20 001xxxxx listen
+	40 010xxxxx talk
+	60 0110xxxx secondary
+	E0 1110xxxx close (extension)
+	F0 1111xxxx open (extension)

 * KERNAL API
 	* on the VIC-20 and all later machines (C64, C128, C65, Plus4, CBM-II)